 - If multiple FCA cases based on the same facts are filed and pending, only the first whistleblower to file a case is entitled to proceed.
 The first-to-file rule makes it important that a whistleblower with knowledge of fraud speak with experienced qui tam counsel as soon as possible.

-- The case must be file within the statute of limitations.
+- The case must be filed within the statute of limitations.
 A case under the FCA generally needs to be filed within six years of the false claim, or three years after the government knows or should have known about the false claim.
 The FCA also sets an outer limit, saying that in no case may a case be brought more than 10 years after the false claim.

 - Tax claims are excluded from the FCA.
 However, the IRS Whistleblower Program may be available to whistleblowers with knowledge of tax fraud.